-Any requests for information should be sent to and patrons should allow at least four weeks for a detailed response.
+Any requests for information should be submited using this Reference Inquiries Form and patrons should allow at least four weeks for a detailed response.

 The Library welcomes reference inquiries from anyone interested in knowing more about our collections, including students, teachers, authors, historians, model-makers, and more.
 The staff can conduct limited research for patrons not able to visit in person.